Internet-Draft Key Transparency Protocol March 2025

 X X X X X X X X X X X Index: 0 1 2 3 4 5

-While leaves contain arbitrary data, the value of a parent node is always the hash of the combined values of its left and right children.
+Leaves can have arbitrary data as their value, and are frequently referred to as "log entries" later in the document.
+The value of a parent node is always the hash of the combined values of its left and right children.

-Log trees are powerful in that they can provide both inclusion proofs, which demonstrate that a leaf is included in a log, and consistency proofs, which demonstrate that a new version of a log is an extension of a past version of the log.
+Log trees are powerful in that they can provide both inclusion proofs, which demonstrate that a leaf is included in a log, and consistency proofs, which demonstrate that a new version of a log is an extension of a previous version.

 X X (X) X (X) X X X (X) X X Index: 0 1 2 3 4 5

-Figure 4: Illustration of a proof of inclusion.
-To verify that leaf 2 is included in the tree, the server provides the client with the hashes of the nodes on its copath, i.e., all hashes that are required for the client to compute the root hash itself.
-In the figure, the copath consists of the nodes marked by (X).
+Figure 3: Illustration of an inclusion proof.
+To verify that leaf 2 is included in the tree, the prover provides the verifier with the values of leaf 2's copath.
+These nodes are marked by (X).

 3.3.
 Prefix Tree

-Prefix trees are used for storing key-value pairs, in a way that provides the ability to efficiently prove that a search key's value was looked up correctly.
+Prefix trees store a mapping between search keys and their corresponding values, with the ability to efficiently prove that a search key's value was looked up correctly.

-Each leaf node in a prefix tree represents a specific key-value pair, while each parent node represents some prefix which all search keys in the subtree headed by that node have in common.
+Each leaf node in a prefix tree represents a specific mapping from search key to value, while each parent node represents some prefix which all search keys in the subtree headed by that node have in common.
 The subtree headed by a parent's left child contains all search keys that share its prefix followed by an additional 0 bit, while the subtree headed by a parent's right child contains all search keys that share its prefix followed by an additional 1 bit.

 The root node, in particular, represents the empty string as a prefix.
 The root's left child contains all search keys that begin with a 0 bit, while the right child contains all search keys that begin with a 1 bit.